-Overcoming resistance to demand planning begins with acknowledging that mistakes have been made in the past.
+Overcoming resistance to demand planning begins by acknowledging that mistakes have been made in the past.
 Rather than blame the software or the demand planning process itself, as is common across organizations, successful demand planning means accepting that the organization has failed to implement it properly in the past.
 That is, acknowledge that the organization made mistakes.

-Exactly what mistakes have been made in the past will of course be different for each organization, but there are a number of very common errors that have soured the view of demand planning in many management teams:
+Exactly what mistakes have been made in the past will, of course, be different for each organization, but there are a number of very common errors that have soured the view of demand planning in many management teams:

 |Consensus planning||Consensus planning alone is not a mistake.
 However, a failure to account for internal bias among the various internal organizations, let alone any errors each group could make, leads to distorted forecasts (errors within the demand planning process).|

 |One-number forecasting||One-number forecasting is popular with consultants, and sold to executives everywhere as some ultimate forecasting panacea.
 It has seen frequent adoption despite the idea that a one-number forecast must actually increase the likelihood of forecast error, rather than decrease it.
 One-number plans are simply too constraining for accurate forecasts.
 Instead, a broader examination through advanced forecasting technology provides a more accurate model.|

 |Training||Implementing demand planning systems and then failing to train staff how to maximize the effect of an improved forecasting signal may seem like an obvious error.
 Yet it is a mistake that has been repeated hundreds of times as organizations focus on the urgency of the results they seek, rather than the importance of the cause of those results.|